-Textbook: Tan, Applied Calculus for the Managerial, Life, and Social Sciences, 9th ed.
+Textbook: Stewart, Calculus, 7th ed.
 (Every student must purchase a webassign access code for the class, which comes with a digital version of the text.
-It is each student's choice whether or not to purchase a physical copy, which may be bundled with a code.)
+It is each student's choice whether or not to purchase a physical copy, which also comes with a code.)